Report an Error

 We recommend the NVIDIA GeForce GTX 280 for gaming with highest details at resolutions up to, and including, 1680x1050.

-Being a dual-slot card, its power draw is rated at 236 W maximum.
+Being a dual-slot card, the NVIDIA GeForce GTX 280 draws power from 1x 6-pin + 1x 8-pin power connectors, with power draw rated at 236 W maximum.
 Display outputs include: 2x DVI, 1x S-Video.
 GeForce GTX 280 is connected to the rest of the system using a PCIe 2.0 x16 interface.
 The card measures 267 mm in length, and features a dual-slot cooling solution.
 Its price at launch was 649 US Dollars.

 ||Jun 16th, 2008